 (c) Ensuring that exit capacity substitution / revision is effected in a manner which is compatible with the physical capability of the NTS;

-(d) Avoiding material increases in the costs (including Entry Capacity and Exit Capacity Constraint Management costs in respect of Obligated Entry Capacity and Obligated Exit Capacity previously allocated) that are reasonably expected to be incurred by National Grid as a result of Exit Capacity Substitution or Exit Capacity Revision; and
+(d) Avoiding material increases in the costs (including Entry Capacity and Exit Capacity Constraint Management costs in respect of Obligated Entry Capacity and Obligated Exit Capacity previously allocated) that are reasonably expected to be incurred by National Gas Transmission as a result of Exit Capacity Substitution or Exit Capacity Revision; and

 (e) In so far as is consistent with (a), (and where relevant) (b), (c) and (d) above, facilitating effective competition between relevant Shippers, DN Operators and relevant Suppliers.

-This Statement has been produced to meet the requirements of Special Condition 9.17 of the Licence in respect of the preparation of Capacity Methodology Statements setting out the methodologies by which National Grid will determine its proposals for the substitution & revision of Non-incremental Obligated Exit Capacity pursuant to the obligations in paragraphs 2(a) and (b) of the above stated condition.
-National Grid believes the content is consistent with its duties under the Gas Act and Regulation (EC) No 715/2009 of the European Parliament and the Council and is consistent with the Licence.
-National Grid will, through exit capacity substitution:
+This Statement has been produced to meet the requirements of Special Condition 9.17 of the Licence in respect of the preparation of Capacity Methodology Statements setting out the methodologies by which National Gas Transmission will determine its proposals for the substitution & revision of Non-incremental Obligated Exit Capacity pursuant to the obligations in paragraphs 2(a) and (b) of the above stated condition.
+National Gas Transmission believes the content is consistent with its duties under the Gas Act and Regulation (EC) No 715/2009 of the European Parliament and the Council and is consistent with the Licence.
+National Gas Transmission will, through exit capacity substitution:

 make additional Obligated Exit Capacity available at the recipient NTS Exit Point, and